auth0/go-auth0/EXAMPLES.md

 }

 // Create a helper func that will safely retrieve the `OurCustomId` value from CustomUser in the
-// cases where it may be nil
+// cases where it may be nil.
 func (u *CustomUser) GetOurCustomId() string {
 	if u == nil || u.OurCustomId == nil {
 		return ""